 No. Only one premium credit will be awarded per policy period for completing a risk education program.
 However, a physician may "bank" a credit upon completion of two different programs in the policyholder period.

 Yes, new courses are offered each year.
-The courses are accessible on the Self-Study portion of the SVMIC website and are also available in booklet form.
+The courses are accessible in the course catalog found on the education portion of the SVMIC website and are also available in booklet form.
 Successful completion of an online or booklet course provides CME credit hours and 10% premium credit for physician policyholders.

-We offer two new live seminar programs each year.
+We offer new programs each year.
 Self-study courses in booklet or online format are also available.
-Please refer to http://www.registerSVMIC.com/ to register or call the Risk Education Department at 800-342-2239.
+Please refer to the course catalog to register or call the Risk Education Department at 800-342-2239.